JhaNishant/Data-Analyst-NanoDegree/Project-5-Communicate-Data-Findings/readme.md

 ## Dataset

-There are 1,000 diamonds in the dataset with 10 features (gender, ethnicity, parental_level_of_education, lunch, test_preparation_course, math_score,
-reading_score, writing_score, percentage & grade).
+There are 1,000 student details in the dataset with 10 features (gender, ethnicity, parental_level_of_education, lunch, test_preparation_course, math_score, reading_score, writing_score, percentage & grade).
 The dataset can be found from kaggle [here](https://www.kaggle.com/spscientist/students-performance-in-exams)